warrenmusic/warrenmusic.github.io/_posts/2015-09-25-a-re-design-for-warrenmusic.md

 permalink: /blog/a-re-design-for-warrenmusic.html
 ---
 Welcome to the new warrenlain.com!
-This website re-design represents the first step towards the greater vision of warrenmusic: a fresh, innovative way to learn music and guitar online.
+This website re-design represents the first step towards the greater vision of WARRENMUSIC: a fresh, innovative way to learn music and guitar online.

 Check out the [first video](http://warrenlain.com "Watch the introduction video") introducing the new warrenmusic